CobraPi/Klipper-Firmware-FLSUN-QQ-S-Pro-Delta-Printer/README.md

-# Klipper Firmware for FLSUN QQ-S Pro
-This repository contains firmware configuration files and instructions on how to get the [Klipper](https://www.klipper3d.org/) firmware running on the FLSUN QQ-S Pro delta 3D printer.

-The QQ-S Pro uses a board very similar to the MKS Robin Mini, but shares the same pinout as the [MKS Robin Nano V1](https://github.com/makerbase-mks/MKS-Robin-Nano-V1.X/blob/master/hardware/MKS%20Robin%20Nano%20V1.1_001/MKS%20Robin%20Nano%20V1.1_001%20PIN.pdf).

 ## What is Klipper?

 Klipper is a 3D printer firmware that runs on a Raspberry Pi as opposed to the microcontroller of the printer.